 Most significantly, we heard from employer groups, experts and wider stakeholders about services being narrowly focused on vacancy gathering and not talking to them as employers and understanding their needs.
-Evidence from Deakin University described this as a 'goodsled' model, based on delivering different employment programmes rather than working with employers to deliver support and services based on their specific requirements.
+Evidence from Jo Ingold at Deakin University and Tony Carr FIEP at 4Front Partners described this as a 'goods-led' model, based on delivering different employment programmes rather than working with employers to deliver support and services based on their specific requirements.
 We heard from the FSB that employers want services that understand them and their local labour market, that can help identify candidates who meet these needs and who want the jobs, and that can support them on accessing wider support particularly around skills development.